marxanweb/general/documentation/docs_user.md

 Feature targets can be changed in one of two ways:
 - In the features tab, double click on the target icon of the feature whos target you want to change, type the new target percent and press ENTER
 - In the Feature Properties window, enter a new value in the Target Percent field and click OK
+To change targets for all features, click on the target icon underneath the list of features and set a value.

 #### Changing feature penalty factor
 In the Feature Properties window, enter a new value in the Species Penalty Factor field and click OK.